damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 ### Notes / Remarks

-- When asking something in Slack that's relevant for a ticket, leave a link to the Slack message as a comment
+- When asking something in chat that's relevant for a ticket, leave a link to the chat message as a comment
 - Always be sure to check if an issue (bug or feature proposal) exists before opening one / asking a user to open it

 ## ZenDesk Workflow